olmallet/GettingAndCleaningData_Project/CodeBook.md

 * fBodyAccJerk-XYZ
 * fBodyGyro-XYZ
 * fBodyAccMag
-* fBodyAccJerkMag
+* fBodyAccJerkMag (note : misnamed fBodyBodyAccJerkMag in data set)
-* fBodyGyroMag
+* fBodyGyroMag (note : misnamed fBodyBodyGyroMag in data set)
-* fBodyGyroJerkMag
+* fBodyGyroJerkMag (note : misnamed fBodyBodyGyroJerkMag in data set)

 The set of variables that were estimated from these signals are:
 * mean(): Mean value
 * std(): Standard deviation
-Note : additional estimations are present in the data set but not used for this project.
+Note : additional estimations are present in the full data set but not used for this project.

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
-* gravityMean
-* tBodyAccMean
-* tBodyAccJerkMean
-* tBodyGyroMean
-* tBodyGyroJerkMean
+Units used for numeric variables :
+* For accelerations (all names not mentioning jerk) : m/s^2
+* For jerks : m/s^3

 END OF CODEBOOK